Invest Retirement

 SEP IRA

 For sole proprietors or freelancers, the SEP is one huge advantage of working for yourself.
-Contribution limits are the highest of any type of IRA: Up to $57,000 in 2020.
-That’s way more than the $6,000 max the IRS lets you save in a traditional or Roth IRA and nearly three times as much corporate worker bees are allowed to save in their 401(k)s.
+Contribution limits are the highest of any type of IRA: 25% of eligible employee compensation, up to $69,000 in 2024.
+That’s way more than the the IRS lets you save in a traditional or Roth IRA and roughly three times what corporate worker bees are allowed to save in their 401(k)s.
 The downside: There’s no Roth version of the SEP, so you’ll pay taxes on distributions in retirement.
 But… you’ll get the upfront tax deduction on your contribution, too!

 There are a lot of rules about how much you can sock away in a SEP.
-(For example, your annual contributions can’t exceed the lesser of 25% of your compensation or $57,000.)
 And if you have employees, you’re required to contribute to their plans too at the same proportion of salary as you do yourself.
 You do get a tax deduction for your largesse.

 A SEP IRA is for you if… you run a company with no employees (except yourself) or have just a few that you want to reward with a retirement plan.
 The high contribution limits make a SEP an excellent way to amass tax-deferred retirement funds if you’re behind in your savings.